Area of expertise:

 Nathan’s PhD research focused on intergenerational mobility—the extent to which economic outcomes pass from parents to children.
 Building on the work of past scholars, he worked with the ATO to build Australia’s first intergenerational tax dataset.
 His research has been published in leading economics journals, including the Journal of Economic Literature and American Economic Journal: Applied Economics, Journal of Public Economics, Labour Economics and the Economic Record.
 In 2024 he received the Young Economist award from the Economics Society of Australia.

 Prior to his PhD, Nathan worked in Treasury in a variety of roles across social and tax policy, including as a Departmental Liaison Officer in the Deputy Prime Minister and Treasurer’s Office.
-On returning, Nathan played a central role in establishing its microdata units as a founding Director.
-Nathan is now Assistant Secretary and Chief Data Officer at the Treasury and has continued his academic work with a part-time appointment at the Australian National University and, more recently, the University of Technology Sydney.
+On returning, Nathan played a central role in establishing its microdata units as a founding Director while continuing his academic work through part-time appointments at the Australian National University and the University of Technology Sydney.
+Until recently Nathan was an Assistant Secretary and Chief Data Officer at the Treasury.
+He is currently on leave without pay to pursue his academic and public policy leadership work through the Australian National University’s Tax and Transfer Policy Institute. .

 Publications